 Research supports the claim that with effective specialized treatment, OCD and Anxiety Disorders are very treatable.
 Extensive studies have confirmed that cognitive behaviour therapy (CBT) is an effective treatment to help decrease and even eliminate anxiety symptoms.
 Researchers have found cognitive behaviour therapy to be highly effective in treating anxiety disorders and to have lasting effects.
 Therefore, for most people with anxiety disorders, there is effective help available.

-I provide treatment for Anxiety Disorders, including Generalized Anxiety Disorder, Social Phobia, Specific Phobias, Panic Disorder, Hypochondriasis, Post Traumatic Stress Disorder.
-I have a particular passion and expertise in treating OCD.
-And I provide treatment for other Obsessive Compulsive Related Disorders, such as OCD, Body Dysmorphic Disorder, Skin Picking, Hair Pulling and other Body Specific Repetitive Disorders and Hoarding.
-I specialize in implementing Cognitive-Behaviour Therapy, particularly Exposure and Response Prevention and other effective treatment techniques for both OCD and Anxiety Disorders.
+At OAPS, we provide treatment for Anxiety Disorders, including Generalized Anxiety Disorder, Social Phobia, Specific Phobias, Panic Disorder, Hypochondriasis, Post Traumatic Stress Disorder.
+OAPS is passionate about treating OCD.
+We provide treatment for other Obsessive Compulsive Related Disorders, such as OCD, Body Dysmorphic Disorder, Skin Picking, Hair Pulling and other Body Specific Repetitive Disorders and Hoarding.
+The clinic specializes in implementing Cognitive-Behaviour Therapy, particularly Exposure and Response Prevention and other effective treatment techniques for both OCD and Anxiety Disorders.

 We use Cognitive Behaviour Therapy to treat problems related to anxiety and depression.
 There is much evidence documenting the effectiveness of CBT to treat anxiety and depression.
 CBT is a form of treatment that focuses on changing behaviours by understanding how thoughts, behaviours and feelings are interconnected and influence each other.
 Treatment focuses on helping clients identify troublesome thoughts and unhelpful behaviours that may be contributing to the feelings of anxiety and depression and other negative emotions.
 It focuses on teaching clients new adaptive behaviours and thought patterns to help change their way of thinking about and acting in a given situation.
 CBT is collaborative and requires the participation of both the client and therapist.